 These are some of the key features of retirement plans.
-The features broadly remain similar across retirement plans, but let us take a look at the types of retirement plans
+The features broadly remain similar across retirement plans, but let us take a look at the types of retirement plans.

-Plans by insurance companies: Retirement plans can be a mix of investment and insurance.
-When you contribute to a retirement plan, a part of the money is used to provide life cover while the bulk of the contribution is used to build a corpus for your retirement.
+Unit Linked Insurance Plans for Retirement: Retirement plans can be a mix of investment and insurance.
+When you choose a ULIP as your retirement plan, a part of the money is used to provide life cover while the other part of the contribution is used to build a corpus for your retirement.
 After retirement, the accumulated funds are used to provide regular pension to the investor.
 Retirement plans generally invest the policyholder's money into safer assets like bonds to avoid excessive volatility in returns.
-However, some unit-linkedpension schemes provide an option to invest in equity funds for higher returns.
-Insurance companies offer two types of pension plans traditional endowment plans and unit-linked insurance plans.
-Endowment plans generally invest in debt instruments like government securities to ensure the safety of investor's funds.
-Unit-linked insurance plans, on the other hand, offer the option to invest in debt or equity depending on the risk profile and return expectation of the investor.
+However, some unit-linked pension schemes provide an option to invest in equity funds for higher returns.
+For instance, the Invest 4G unit-linked Insurance Plan from Canara HSBC Oriental Bank of Commerce Life offers an option of 7 investment funds and four portfolio management strategies to safeguard the corpus in the later stages of investment.

 We will call you shortly.